-The Kentucky justice system maintains all criminal reports and provides them upon request to the general public.
+The KY justice system maintains all criminal records reports and provides them upon request to the general public.
 They offer them to government agencies, businesses, individuals and others for a fee of $25 per report.
 Their system contains millions of records including felonies, misdemeanors and citations.
-Only arrests that resulted in convictions will show up on these reports.
+Only arrests that resulted in convictions will show up on these Kentucky arrest records reports.

 |Black or African American||43%|